|Country:||United States of America (USA)|

 Beer Styles using Mosaic Hops

 Some popular beer styles that make use of the Mosaic hop include American Pale Ale, IPA, Double IPA & Stout.

 Mosaic is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 Some popular examples of commercial beers that use 100% Mosaic hops in their recipes are SweetWater Hatchery Mosaic IPA, Founders Mosaic Promise, Other Half Mosaic Dream & Trillium Mosaic Cutting Tiles.

 If the Mosaic hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Mosaic substitutions.

 Experienced brewers have chosen the following hops as substitutions of Mosaic:

 Yes!
 There is a version of the Mosaic hop in lupulin powder form.
 Mosaic lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.